neyocloud/AWS-Pentensting/README.md

 # My Journey Through the flaws.cloud AWS Challenge (Levels 1–3)

-Recently, I completed the first three levels of the flaws.cloud AWS security challenge.
-This challenge involves uncovering misconfigurations in AWS S3 buckets and related services.
-In this walkthrough, I will describe how I set up my environment (including AWS CLI and IAM credentials) and stepped through each level, discovering hidden secrets and understanding the security lessons along the way.
-All steps are written from my perspective, as I performed them, complete with the actual commands I ran and their outputs.
+Recently, I completed the first three levels… along the way.
+All steps are written from my perspective, as I performed them…

 Environment Setup and AWS CLI Configuration